 She was dimly aware of several of their instructors dropping their scrolls and brushes and whatnot, and of several of them backing away before finally turning and running from the room.
 Confusion and fear arose in her mind.
 Had she just done something wrong?

 It quickly became apparent that she had not.
 Indeed, as one of the tutors haltingly told her, what she had accomplished was something incredibly rare and noteworthy – the generation of blue fire, far stronger than the red and orange flames normally wielded by the spiritually attuned of the nation.

 Pride surged through her.
 She was the best at something!
 Not just good, not just better than the others around her, but the best!
 Even her father had never used blue fire before!
 (Although, to be honest, she had never really seen him do very much firebending at all.)
 In her glee, she turned to Zuko, who was staring sullenly at her.

 "Zuzu!
 Zuzu!
 I made blue fire!
 That's great, isn't it?"

-The words hit her like a mallet.
+The words hit her like a brick.
 She stared at him for a long moment, trying to figure out the reasoning behind his disapproval.
 Sure, all the instructors had told her that it was great, but coming from her brother… Then realization dawned.